On this page

 |On or after 1 January 2023

-It’s important to note that any financial penalties must be paid from the personal savings of an SMSF’s trustees, not from the fund.
+Financial penalties must be paid from personal savings, not from the fund.

-It’s also important to note that the financial penalties for the same offence are more severe for SMSFs with an individual trustee structure and more than one member/trustee than those run by a corporate trustee.
+It’s also important to note that financial penalties for the same offence are more severe for SMSFs with an individual trustee structure and more than one member/trustee than those run by a corporate trustee.
 This is because the penalty is applied to each trustee individually, whereas under a corporate trustee structure, a single penalty is applied to the company involved.
 The directors of the company share the penalty.

 This is best illustrated with an example.
 Let’s consider two SMSFs.
 The first has four members who are also the fund’s individual trustees.
-The second is set up with a corporate trustee structure and each of the four fund members are directors of the corporate trustee.
+The second is set up with a corporate trustee and each of the four fund members are directors of the corporate trustee.